gpantel/gpantel.github.io/_posts/2017-08-30-misciblitypoint.markdown

 For more details on finite size effects in lipid bilayer phase separation, I urge you to read our recent work in JCP:
 G.A.
 Pantelopulos, T. Nagai, A. Bandara, A. Panahi, & J.E.
 Straub "Critical size dependence of domain formation observed in coarse-grained simulations of bilayers composed of ternary lipid mixtures," *J. Chem.
-Phys.* *Accepted* (2017)
+Phys.*  **147**, 095101 (2017)

 References:
 1. O. Bakht, P. Pathak, & E. London "Effect of the Structure of Lipids Favoring Disordered Domain Formation on the Stability of Cholesterol-Containing Ordered Domains (Lipid Rafts): Identification of Multiple Raft-Stabilization Mechanisms.," *Biophys.
 J.* **93**, 4307–4318 (2007).